Requirements for the Alt A Graduate Teacher Education Program (TEP)

 Requirements for program completion include:

 - Coursework: Complete remaining coursework on official checklist.
-Click here for a complete list of all current checklists of required courses for each major.
+View a complete list of available majors and their checklists here.

 - Field Experiences: All education courses require a variety of field experiences in diverse settings.
 This is an integral preparation component embedded throughout the curriculum.
 These field experience hours should be logged in the format required by each individual instructor.
 Alt A students must satisfy 51 additional hours of field experiences outside of class requirements.